Steinkjer Municipality: Transportation

 Steinkjer lies about 120 km by road north of the city of Trondheim along the European route E6 highway.
 The Sneppen Bridge is part of the E6 in the town of Steinkjer, crossing Steinkjerelva river.
 Norwegian County Road 17 begins in Steinkjer and heads north.
 This highway is often referred to as the Coastal highway, whereas the E6 runs further inland to the north.

 Steinkjer is the home of the oldest network arch bridge in the world opened to traffic 1964.
 The bridge is 94 m long and takes the Nedre Mølleveg over Steinkjerelva river.

 The municipality is situated along the Nordland Line from Trondheim, and is served by Steinkjer Station and Sparbu Station.

 Culture

 Steinkjer also has a rich culture and hosts one of the most prominent music cultures in central Norway.
 Steinkjer is also labeled "Steinkjer Punkrock town" by some of its citizens.
 The music festival Steinkjerfestivalen was established in 2006.
 Steinkjermartnan, held each year in August, is a happening where trading booths are staged in the town centre's streets and a traditional trade festival with concerts are held.

 Steinkjer has the standard cultural facilities like a cinema, town library, culture house (in which many cultural events and concerts are held), and a modern swimming pool called Dampsaga Bad.
 The swimming pool has a 25 m long training pool plus heating pools, sauna, two learning pools for kids, and a large swim tube.

+The regional newspaper Trønder-Avisa is published in Steinkjer.
+There area also two local newspapers: Steinkjer-Avisa and Steinkjer24.